AxisCommunications/tutorial-axis-object-analytics-and-hard-hat-detection/README.md

 [Sending images from a camera to Amazon S3](https://github.com/AxisCommunications/acap-integration-examples-aws/tree/main/images-to-aws-s3) describes how to set up the Amazon S3 and the required peripheral services to handle the authentication.

 > [!NOTE]
 > Follow the instructions up until the section called **Configure the camera**.
-Afterward, return to this tutorial to set up the rest of the solution.
+Keep note on the AWS CloudFormation stack output parameters named `Recipient`, `AccessToken` and `Bucket` as you will need them later on in this tutorial.

 ### AWS IoT Core and MQTT client

-In this section we'll set up AWS IoT Core and connect it to the MQTT client in the Axis strobe siren.
+In this section we'll set up AWS IoT Core and have the Axis strobe siren connect to it using its MQTT client.

 ![AWS IoT Core](assets/aws-iot-core.png)